-The Company has developed a clear strategy as a result of the UK's proposed withdrawal from the EU, which is currently scheduled to take effect on 29 March 2019.
-In the event that the UK and the EU27 conclude a withdrawal agreement prior to 29 March 2019 then there will be a 21 month period wherein access to the single market will continue seamlessly until 31 December 2020 for UK insurers.
+The Company has developed a clear strategy as a result of the UK's withdrawal from the EU, which took effect on 31 January 2020.
+There will be an 11 month transition period wherein access to the single market will continue seamlessly until 31 December 2020 for UK insurers.
 After that date it is anticipated that a free trade agreement will be implemented.

-Notwithstanding this, the Company has actively sought a solution in the event of no agreement as at 29 March 2019, a so-called 'hard' Brexit, and to that end it is proposed that a significant proportion of LUK's existing EU27 business could be written via Lloyd's Brussels, utilising CUL (the Group's Lloyd's managing agent) which has Lloyd's approval for this arrangement, subject to ongoing approval by Lloyd's and any additional approvals of the Belgian regulatory authorities that may be required in relation to the operation of Lloyd's Brussels.
+Notwithstanding this, the Company has actively sought a solution in the event of no agreement as at 31 December 2020, a so-called 'hard' Brexit, and to that end it is proposed that a significant proportion of LUK's existing EU27 business could be written via Lloyd's Brussels, utilising LSL (the Group's Lloyd's managing agent) which has Lloyd's approval for this arrangement, subject to ongoing approval by Lloyd's and any additional approvals of the Belgian regulatory authorities that may be required in relation to the operation of Lloyd's Brussels.
 The Company may also consider additional contingency planning depending on the likely level of continuing market access as the political situation develops, including transferring new and renewal EU27 business to LICL, a Bermuda domiciled company.
 Bermuda is a Solvency II-equivalent jurisdiction to the EU and as a result a significant amount of EU27 insurance business could be written by LICL.
 Moreover, it is the Company's understanding that even under World Trade Organisation's General Agreement on Trade and Services (GATS) rules (depending on each individual EU member state's commitment to grant access to third party countries) there is likely to be an ability for LUK to continue underwriting certain classes of business in the EU27.
 The Company also notes the moves by France, Germany and the Republic of Ireland to ensure contract certainty in relation to legacy business in the event of a 'hard' Brexit scenario; and expects that these moves are likely to be replicated across the EU27.